1Birdo/Gostress-Enhanced/README.md

->
->The proxy setup is optional, and I've included a certificate and private key for convenience.
->That said, I highly recommend generating your own for proper security.
-You can easily create one using tools like Let's Encrypt, Certbot, or OpenSSL.
->Some hosting or DNS providers also offer their own certificate solutions if you prefer that route.

->The proxy acts as a middleman, forwarding encrypted traffic between the bots
->and the C2 server without decrypting it (simple io.Copy in both directions).

 Please make sure that both the Proxy server and the C2 Server are using both `crt` and `key` file

 > The ` **Geolocation Tracking**: Visualize bot distribution worldwide` is still in development.